 Being convicted of a DUI is an expensive ordeal, and unfortunately, the financial repercussions might not fade until several years after your arrest.
 Beyond the attorney fees and fine, you can also expect to pay extra for auto insurance.

 If you’re sick of struggling to pay your premiums, don’t take the risk of driving without coverage.
-Rather, try getting quotes from Progressive or Allstate to find out if you could be paying less.
+Rather, try getting a quote from Allstate to find out if you could be paying less.

 Best Rates For Senior Drivers